 Devils' MacKenzie Blackwood: In goal Friday

-Blackwood will get the starting nod at home against Washington on Friday, Amanda Stein of the Devils' official site reports.
+Blackwood will get the starting nod at home versus the Maple Leafs on Friday, Amanda Stein of the Devils' official site reports.

-Blackwood is riding a two-game winning streak in which he allowed just two goals on a combined 59 shots (.966 save percentage).
-Generally, the Thunder Bay native taking the first game of the Devils' back-to-back would mean Gilles Senn would be between the pipes versus Columbus on Saturday, but with the Christmas break around the corner, interim head coach Alain Nasreddine could go with Blackwood for both games.
+Blackwood put up a trio of one-goal performances in his last four outings, registering a 2.10 GAA and .932 save percentage.
+With backup Louis Domingue (lower body) still unavailable, the Devils figure to give Blackwood a heavy post-break workload, perhaps starting all seven games until the club's next back-to-back versus Washington and Tampa Bay on Jan.
+11 and 12, respectively.

 More News